 There are a couple of important things to note here.
-First of all, using a VPN or other kind of proxy service to access Netflix in other countries may violate Netflix's terms of service.
+First of all, using a VPN or another kind of proxy service to access Netflix in other countries may violate Netflix's terms of service.

 If so, then Netflix would be within its rights to terminate your account.
 Using a VPN for this purpose may also be illegal in certain jurisdictions, and it's not something we can endorse or condone.

-Second, Netflix tries to identify and block VPN and proxy servers, with mixed results.
+Second, Netflix tries to identify and block VPN and proxy servers, with mixed results – that's why many VPNs can't get you watching.
 The company didn't always do this, but it's now under pressure from Hollywood studios and other content creators to block cross-border streaming.

 This may seem harsh, but if you can recall the devastating legal settlements that ordinary file-sharers had to pay record companies in the early 2000s, you might appreciate this approach.
 You'd probably rather be blocked than sued.
 We reached out to Netflix for further clarification, and were directed to a company blog post from early 2016.

-"We have a ways to go before we can offer people the same films and TV series everywhere," the post reads.
-"In the meantime, we will continue to respect and enforce content licensing by geographic location. ...We look forward to offering all of our content everywhere and to consumers being able to enjoy all of Netflix without using a proxy."
+"We have a ways to go before we can offer people the same films and TV series everywhere...In the meantime, we will continue to respect and enforce content licensing by geographic location. ...We look forward to offering all of our content everywhere and to consumers being able to enjoy all of Netflix without using a proxy."

 Why is Netflix not working with my VPN?